slam10s/may-madness/docs/2020-21/ncaaw/matches/R1_53-54_XAV_vs_NW.md

 Based on the composite metrics for each individual match:
 - Northwestern should win 4 or more singles matches _99%_ of the time.
-- Xavier should win 4 or more singles matches _0%_ of the time.
+- Xavier should win 4 or more singles matches _NaN%_ of the time.
-- The winner of the doubles point will decide the match the other _1%_ of the time.
+- The winner of the doubles point will decide the match the other _NaN%_ of the time.
-- If Northwestern wins the doubles point, their chances of winning the dual improve to _100%_.
+- If Northwestern wins the doubles point, their chances of winning the dual improve to _NaN%_.
-- If Xavier wins the doubles point, their chances of winning the dual improve to _1%_.
+- If Xavier wins the doubles point, their chances of winning the dual improve to _NaN%_.

 ------